 \subsubsection{Hyperparameter}

-To improve the performance of ST-LGSL, we also carried out additional work on hyperparameter setting: The number of Epoch while initializing the parameters in MLP-kNN garph generator.
-MLP-epoch means when all the data is fed into the MLP-kNN garph generator, the number of times of forward calculation and back propagation.
-We repeat the different cases over 15 times and calculate the avarage of MAE, RMSE, MAPE in Table~\ref{tab:addlabel4}.
-Extensive experimental results are demonstrated that the when the mpl-epoch is equal to 1000, the performance of the model is the best, and the performance will be degraded if it is too large or too small.
+To improve the performance of ST-LGSL, we also carry out additional work on the hyperparameter set: The number of Epoch while initializing the parameters in the MLP-kNN graph generator.
+MLP-epoch means when all the data is fed into the MLP-kNN graph generator, the number of forwarding calculations and backpropagation times.
+We repeat the different cases over 15 times and calculate the average of MAE, RMSE, and MAPE in Table~\ref{tab:addlabel4}.
+Extensive experimental results demonstrate that when the mlp-epoch is equal to 1000, the model's performance is the best, and the performance will be degraded if it is too large or too small.